yecril71pl/cpp-docs.pl-pl/docs/mfc/reference/coleinsertdialog-class.md

 ### <a name="remarks"></a>Uwagi

-Aby można było wywołać `COleClientItem` tę funkcję, należy przydzielić obiekt.
+Aby można było wywołać tę funkcję, należy przydzielić obiekt `COleClientItem`.

 ##  <a name="domodal"></a>COleInsertDialog::D oModal